kinitic/web-crawler/README.md

 ===========

 ##Introduction
-The Web crawler used Spring MVC running on Tomcat.
+The Web crawler uses Spring MVC running on Tomcat.

-A webpage is presented that allows to user to enter a fully qualified domain that they would like crawled.
+A web page allows the user to enter a fully qualified domain that they would like crawled.

 ###Running the app